vetrivel15/hackathon/docs/HLD/hld_arc42.md

 ### **10.3.3 Developer Experience**

-For rapid development and hackathon setup:
+For rapid development and setup:

 * System runs in <2 minutes
 * Minimal dependencies